Allergies

 • Sneezing

 Mold allergy can cause an allergic reaction right away.
 But in some cases, it may cause delayed symptoms.
-This can cause a stuffy nose or asthma symptoms that get worse over time.
 If your symptoms often get worse in a damp, humid, or moldy room like a basement, this may mean you have a mold allergy.

 Outdoor molds often cause allergy symptoms in summer and fall.
 But they may be year-round in warmer, humid climates.
 Indoor molds may cause allergy symptoms year-round.